Terrific show

 Year Founded: 1961

-Team Colors: Navy Blue, Red, White
+Team Colors: Navy Blue, Red, White, Silver

 Washington Wizards at Capital One Arena

-The Washington Wizards play at Capital One Arena, located in the heart of Washington, D.C.'s vibrant Chinatown neighborhood.
+The Washington Wizards play at Capital One Arena(Opens in new tab), located in the heart of the city's vibrant Chinatown neighborhood.
 Home to the Wizards and the NHL’s Washington Capitals, the recently renovated arena features new-age seating, sound systems, interactive fan experiences and more — not to mention the ever-growing list of innovative food and beverage options throughout the venue.
+The arena opened in 1997 as the MCI Center and was renamed to Verizon Center in 2006.
+After a decade as the Verizon Center, the venue became Capital One Arena in 2017.

 The Washington Wizards have made four appearances in the NBA Finals and won once in 1978.